aws-samples/aws-workspaces-cloudformation-template/README.md

 ### Pre-Requirements
-#### - It is mandatory to have AWS Directory Service (AD Connector or Managed AD) configured in AWS account.
+#### - It is mandatory to have AWS Directory Service (AD Connector or Managed AD or Simple AD) configured in AWS account.

 ### This template requires to fill the parameters below: